 - Full name of student

-- Address(es)

-- E-mail address(es)

 - Major and field(s) of study

-- Degrees and awards including nature and date received

 - Dates of attendance

-- School or division of enrollment

 - Enrollment status (i.e., full or part-time, undergraduate, graduate)

-- Name of institution last attended (if available)

 - Participation in official sports and activities

 - Height and weight of athletic team members

-- Photograph(s)

 FERPA Objection

 Any adult student or minor student's parent who objects to the release of this directory information under the Family and Educational Rights and Privacy Act should file an objection in writing clearly stating what directory information should not be released to third parties.
 Forms are available in the Registrar's office for filing a FERPA Objection.